Dr.Mark WalkerBVSc, DACVIMInternal Medicine

 Dr. Walker’s primary interests include patient diagnosis and management as well as actively contributing to veterinary continuing education.
 He has lectured in the advanced small animal medicine course at the University of Florida and he presents seminars, lectures and workshops to veterinarians locally and nationally.
 He received the Small Animal Chapter Prize in Small Animal Medicine from the Australian College of Veterinary Scientists.
-Dr. Walker is a member of the American Animal Hospital Association, Florida Veterinary Medical Association, Big Bend Veterinary Medical Association and the Comparative Gastroenterology Society.
+Dr. Walker is a member of the American Animal Hospital Association, Florida Veterinary Medical Association, Jacksonville Veterinary Medical Association and the Comparative Gastroenterology Society.

 - 1999-2012: Associate North Florida Veterinary Specialist